ksg604/cbr-manager/README.md

 # How to Navigate Application

 Once the app is running, you will be on the login screen.
-Input "user1" as the username and "password123" as the password.
+Input the username and password for the superuser you created in the "How to setup Local Development" section of this README here.
 If you have logged in before on the same device, it may skip past this screen automatically.

 <img src="/readme-images/login.png"  width="432" height="888">